Trump's CEO meetings raise ethics questions

-President-elect Donald Trump's meetings with CEOs seeking federal approval for major mergers are raising red flags for ethics lawyers concerned that about the possible erosion of a firewall between the regulators tasked with approving the billion-dollar deals and the White House.
+President-elect Donald Trump's meetings with CEOs seeking federal approval for major mergers are raising red flags for ethics lawyers concerned about the possible erosion of a firewall between the incoming White House and regulators reviewing those billion-dollar deals.

 Presidents typically keep their distance from such reviews, so as not to appear to be exerting political influence on a regulatory process intended to evaluate the impact a merger could have on competition and consumers.
-Trump's closed-door sessions suggest the incoming president may be less worried with appearing to be close to pending deals that require government approval.
+Trump's private sessions suggest he may be less worried with appearing to be close to pending deals that require government approval.

 "While it's true the Department of Justice is under the executive branch, it's not appropriate for the president to make that regulatory decision — and certainly not for political considerations," said Bruce Green, a law school professor at Fordham University who specializes in ethics.